gclef-cmu/15798-f25/syllabus.md

 I reserve the right to adjust these intervals to be more generous, but I will not adjust them to be less so.

+## Attendance Policy

+A discussion-oriented course is only productive if students are present and engaged.
+Accordingly, **your attendance in class is _required_**.
+Attendance will be tracked through the peer feedback forms you will fill out each class.
+If you fill out peer feedback for a presentation you did not attend, I reserve the right to impose a significant penalty to your grade.

+As an exception to the attendance policy: **please do not come to class if you are ill**.
+Send your instructor an email or private message on Piazza with a brief justification and your absence will be excused.
+When possible, we will provide you with a Zoom link to attend remotely, or share a recording afterwards.

 ## Grading Policies

 - **Late-work policy:** I do not accept late work or make-up work, unless you are experiencing an emergency or crisis.
 In this case I will be happy to work with your advisor, student services, or disability services to develop an ad-hoc make-up plan.
 - **Incomplete policy:** My incomplete policy is the same as my policy for late work: incompletes will only be permitted as part of a make-up plan in collaboration with your advisor, student services, or disability services in case of crisis or emergency.

-- **Attendance policy:** You are required to attend class.
-This will be factored into your grade implicitly via the peer presentation feedback assessment.
-If you fill out peer feedback for a presentation you did not attend, I reserve the right to impose a significant penalty to your grade.
+## Recording Policy

+We will record class sessions via Zoom, including our discussions.
+These recordings will be released to students in the course through Google Drive.
+Slides will be posted as well.

 ## Learning Resources